mmarcinmichal/systematic-review-doc-classification/resources/r-code/questions-analysis/QuestionsAnalysis.md

 Xie, Qianqian, Jimin Huang, Pan Du, Min Peng, and Jian-Yun Nie.
 2021a.
 “Inductive Topic Variational Graph Auto-Encoder for Text Classification.”
-In *Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*, 4218–27.
+In *North American Chapter of the Association for Computational Linguistics*, 4218–27.
 Association for Computational Linguistics. <https://doi.org/10.18653/v1/2021.naacl-main.333>.

 </div>